 c) any liability or warranty other than those provided for above is excluded, without prejudice to the limits referred to in Art.
 1229 of the Code of Civil Procedure.

-Delivery times can change due to the checks that Neosoft carries out on the lists within the 24 hours prior to delivery.
+Delivery time can change due to the checks that Neosoft carries on after the purchase.
 Those checks are performed to ensure the validity of the Data provided to the Customer.
 Neosoft shall not be held accountable for any delay directly or indirectly caused by such checks; nevertheless any such delay is a binding part of this agreement.
 By signing this agreement, the Customer hereby gives its consent.

 Should the Customer need to ask for a copy of the goods purchased, said copy shall be provided by Neosoft free of charge, provided that it is possible to do so in compliance with the provisions, otherwise an additional cost shall be established at the time of the request.
 The customer has the duty to keep Data and Products safe along with a safety backup.

 The use of the Data and/or Products of this agreement is limited only to the activities permitted by the current legislation, in particular by Law 675/96 and following amendments; leg. decree of December 28, 2001, no. 467; leg. decree of June 30, 2003, no. 196;

 Should the Data be used for unlawful activities or in a way that is not compliant with the regulation, Neosoft reserves the right to take actions against the Customer and holds itself harmless from any liability towards third parties.

 If, for any reason, the payment is not made within the established period (see Art.
 4), Neosoft shall be entitled to late payment interests at the rate set in art.
 5, D.lg.
 9/10/2002, n.
 231.